MBA/MPH in Global Health Management

 - SPH LW 751 Public Health Law (4 cr) or SPH LW 719 Essentials of Public Health Law (3 cr)

-- SPH IH 720 Social and Behavioral Science for Global Public Health (4 cr)
+- SPH GH 720 Social and Behavioral Science for Global Public Health (4 cr)

-Due to overlapping coursework, two MPH core course requirements for the MPH degree (the biostatistics core course and the health policy and management core course) are satisfied through School of Management coursework.
+Due to overlapping coursework, two MPH core course requirements for the MPH degree (the biostatistics core course and the health policy and management core course) are satisfied through Questrom School of Business coursework.

 Global Health Concentration and Culminating Experience

-MBA/MPH Global Health candidates will be required to complete a minimum of 20 approved credits in the Global Health track, including:
+MBA/MPH in Global Health Management candidates will be required to complete a minimum of 20 approved credits in the Global Health track, including:

-- SPH IH 704, a 4-credit class taken during the first year’s Spring Semester, which provides an introduction to organizing and financing health systems and medical care delivery in low- and middle-income countries.
+- SPH GH 704, a 4-credit class taken during the first year’s Spring Semester, which provides an introduction to organizing and financing health systems and medical care delivery in low- and middle-income countries.

 - At least 16 credits from approved elective course options taken during the second year.
 MBA/MPH students will be encouraged to work with their faculty advisor to choose an area of focus within global health and complete their credits in this area of focus.